Marco-Scherzer/Desktop-OAuth-SendFolder/README.md

 ### - Generates at setup time internal Mail Folder Names using UUIDs for additional abuse prevention (application decides the real folder name).

+### - Uses the generated UUID in both the client name and email metadata for additional verifiability

 ### - Moves sent files to a "Sent Things" Desktop link folder for archiving.

 ### - Google OAuth client secret json file is stored in secure encrypted PKCS#12 database